 Similarly, there is no single accepted overhead rate that applies to every nonprofit organization, or one that is used by all grantmakers.
 Many funders have policies regarding the percentage of overhead that they will allow within a project budget.
 Some do not allow any overhead at all to be included, while others allow overhead to be a specific percentage of total costs or personnel costs.
 To learn more about proposal budgeting, take our free course, Introduction to Project Budgets, available online or as an in-person class.

 How to find funders that give for general operating expenses

-Foundation Directory Online is our searchable database of grantmakers.
+Foundation Directory is our searchable database of grantmakers.
 To find funders who give grants for general operating expenses, perform a search by Support Strategy for "General support," in addition to search terms for subject area and geographic focus.
 Subscribe to search from your own location, or search for free at our libraries and Funding Information Network locations.

 Self-paced Training on Budgets

 Learn key best practices in preparing a project budget for your funders.